 When I was younger, I used to love making cheesecakes.
 But I only ever made the ones that did not require any baking.
 For some strange reason, I always thought this was a lot easier to handle than the baked ones.
-Fast-forward 15 years, and I finally braved my first ever baked cheesecake.
-With my borderline knowledge on baking, I took a traditional recipe, modified it and here’s the ultimate cute factor: I baked it in muffin pans.
-This made 12 sweet little cakes perfect for a party of 4 (yes, everyone took more than one).
-Here’s the recipe.
+Fast-forward to many years ahead into the future, and I made this cheesecake that graced the oven.

 - For the Base